 - Step 4: The credit card processor is responsible to ensuring proper security during the transaction and following all standard PCI compliance rules.

-- Step 5: Once the issuing bank asseses the validity of the transaction, it sends an approved or declined message through the processor back to the credit card machine.
+- Step 5: Once the issuing bank assesses the validity of the transaction, it sends an approved or declined message through the processor back to the credit card machine.

 - Step 6: At the end of the business day, the merchant will batch all transactions so that they will be deposited from the shopper’s account to their business account, called the acquiring bank.

-- Step 7: All fees assessed by the processor on each transaction will be automatically deducted from the final amount depoisted in the business account.
+- Step 7: All fees assessed by the processor on each transaction will be automatically deducted from the final amount deposited in the business account.